Photo Credit: Alannah Fricker

 Who we are

-Vivimos Juntxs, Comemos Juntxs (VJCJ) is a migrant-led group of former and current undocumented people, as well as allies, who are fighting for a city where we have power over the resources and services we need to live a dignified life.
+Vivimos Juntxs, Comemos Juntxs is a collective of former and current undocumented people, activists, allies, women and LGBTQ+ people who aim to create a migrant-led space of undocumented people (1) support each other by gathering and sharing resources, (2) build leadership, and (3) increase our political awareness so we have power over the services and resources we need to live a dignified life.

 Financial Resistance When Undocumented